TYPO3-Headless/headless/Documentation/Developer/Index.rst

 For any other plugin, just change the `vendorName`, `extensionName`, `pluginName` and `controller` options, and import needed constant and setup values (like for view, persistence and settings in this case).

-Than use the constants of that extension to overwrite the paths to the fluid templates:
+Then use the constants of that extension to overwrite the paths to the fluid templates:

 .. code-block:: typoscript